Ukrainian-Austrian Association is registered in Kyiv, Ukraine.

 Alfred F. Praus, President

 Alfred F. Praus has a distinguished international career in top level management of Austrian-based industrial and engineering groups such as RHI and Waagner-Biro, the latter of which he successfully restructured and turned around.
-He has been living in Ukraine for 10 years meanwhile.
+He has been living in Ukraine for 15 years meanwhile.
 There he started projects in logistics and tourism development, further on focusing on investment promotion and advising.
+Since 2019 he is a General Secretary of International Counсil of Business Associations and Chambers in Ukraine (ICBAC).
 Alfred has a broad and far-reaching network in business and culture in both countries.

 Stefan Haboeck is member of the City Council of Wels, Austria, media spokesman of Member of European Parliament, Dr. Paul Ruebig and was President of PanEuropean Youth of Austria.
 Stefan started activities in Ukraine in 2015, supporting the Pro Maidan Pro European movement; he has a strong network and an Austrian entrepreneurial background.
 He will focus on the Austrian aspects and tasks of Ukrainian-Austrian Association.